kprotty/kprotty.github.io/_posts/2023-4-13-libuv-but-multithreaded-but-not-really.md

 title: "libuv, but multi-threaded, but not really"
 ---

-> **Note**: This was started on January 24, 2023 and finished today at random.
-Keep that in mind.

 What gained popularity as a [LIGMA](https://twitter.com/kingprotty/status/1601991514942488582) joke on Twitter morphed into a project I've begun to really consider.